rdolbeau/VexRiscvBPluginGenerator/README.md

 ./gen_plugin -n BitManipAll -i data_bitmanip.txt -I '*' > BitManipAllPlugin.scala
 ```

+The plugin(s) can then be instantiated in the core definition.
+A way to test all of this is the [LiteX](https://github.com/enjoy-digital/litex/) SoC generator.
+There is a project to ease the generation of the SoC and associated software, [Linux-on-Litex-Vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv).
+This is what is used for the development of the new instructions.

 ## Test codes

 test_b.c is a small synthetic test for RV32IMAB Linux, to check B instructions with various test patterns.
 See in the file on how to use it.

-`chacha20standalone-rv32` is a stand-alone code extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark (similar to https://github.com/rdolbeau/EPI-test-codes-vector/).
+`chacha20standalone-rv32` is a stand-alone code extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark (similar to https://github.com/rdolbeau/EPI-test-codes-vector/), from `crypto_stream`.
 It should give the same results (checksums) as the version in Supercop, and can be compiled for RV32IMA or RV32IMAB.
 From B, they mostly rely on the rotation instructions (although the B toolchain also generates other instructions, in particular those from Zba).

-`aes256ctrstandalone-rv32` and `aes256gcmv1standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark.
+`aes256ctrstandalone-rv32` and `aes256gcmv1standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark, from `crypto_stream` and `crypto_aead` respectively.
 They should give the same results (checksums) as the version in Supercop, and require `Zkne` (AES encryption instructions) in addition to some of B. `aes256gcmv1standalone-rv32` also requires `clmul[h]`.

-`sha256standalone-rv32` and `sha512standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark.
+`sha256standalone-rv32` and `sha512standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark, from `crypto_hashblocks`.
 They should give the same results (checksums) as the version in Supercop, and require `Zknh` (SHA hash instructions) in addition to some of B.

+`aes256encrypt-rv32` and `aes256decrypt-rv32` are on the same line, from `crypto_core`.

+`aeadaes256ocbtaglen128v1-rv32` is on the same line, from `crypto_aead`.

 # Acknowledgements